datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

 - can apply policies to compartment to determine user access
 - can associate a compartment to a budget for cost analysis

+**Application Program Interface (API)**
+- A way to interact with cloud services programatically

+**Command Line Interface**
+- Allows you to access the API via the shell terminal program

+**CloudShell**
+- A web browser-based terminal accessible from the Oracle Cloud Console.
+Cloud Shell is free to use and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI

+**Software Development Kit**
+- A set of programming librarues available in common languages to interact with Oracle Cloud Services

+## Core Services

+### Computing Services

+**Virtual Machines**
+A multi-tenant serving running a hypervisor layer.
+Share the ecost with other customers so you save

+**Container Engines**
+Docker as Service.
+Allows you to run docker containers on a virtual machine

+**Functions**
+Serverless compute.
+Code is designed to run for a short a period of time and you choose a managed container with runtime